jmgaya/frontend-code-test-sketch/README.md

 * Screenshot testing seeking better confidence when changing any visual stuff (e.g. [jest-image-snapshot](https://github.com/americanexpress/
 * Testing React complex components like `artboard.js` or `document.js`.
 In those scenarios we'll should make use of [act](https://testing-library.com/docs/preact-testing-library/api#act) because of the usage of hooks and API requests.
-* Missing React propTypes and defaultProps (in case those last are needed).
 * Any Javascript static typing system seeking better documentation and more confidence when developing.
-By adding this feature we could avoid adding React propTypes.
+By adding this feature we could remove React propTypes.
 * Pre-commit hook which runs [eslint](https://eslint.org/) and [prettier](https://prettier.io/).
 This pretends to avoid commiting code that doesn't met our code standards (e.g. [husky](https://github.com/typicode/husky))
 * Bind **Left** and **Right** keyboard keys for a simple Artboard navigation.
 * Error scenario in artboard route with invalid document (e.g. `/document/1/artboard/0`)